xrdocs/programmability/_tutorials/how-to-get-a-serial-number-pyats.md

 Use SSH! :)
 {: .notice--info}

+In other words, you just need to make sure you have an account with `read` rights, which can connects using **ssh**.
+You can enable SSH on IOS XR with the command `ssh server v2`.

 ## Testbed definition

 The simplest way to connect to a device is through a pyATS testbed file, written in YAML.
 This information will be used by **Unicon** to connect to the device and send the requested commands.